 The following link provides information for university applicants from abroad about the application process at the THI.

-In the case of the Global Economics and Business Management degree course, both study models are available.
-In the joint model, the student may start working at the company several months before the start of the first semester, depending on the company concerned.
+In the joint model, students may start working at the company several months before the start of the first semester, depending on the company concerned.
 At the start of the course there is an alternation between theory (during the semester) and practical experience (between semesters and during the practical semesters).
 In order to embark on a dual studies programme, students have to apply to both a company and to THI (be sure to take note of company application deadlines!).
+See here for details of partner companies.

 - Management position in internationally operating companies